Following Amelia dot Calm

 She turns back to Ms. Petty to continue the assault,

 “It’s all propaganda that you’ve bought into without question; and now you preach teach it to us!
-We have to continue evolving; these times are the twenty twenties, it’s not the Industrial Age anymore.
-Your model is like old steam trains being used in today’s world; they can still do what they were intended to do, but they’re outdated now, they don’t serve these times so it’s dumb to use them.
+We fail in school if we don’t accept your single-minded approach to being citizens of the state.
+Instead, we must continue evolving; these times are the 2020s; it’s not the Industrial Age of 1875 anymore.
+Your outdated societal model is like old steam trains being used in today’s world; sure, they can still do what they were intended to do, but they’re outdated now, they don’t serve these times, so it wouldn’t make sense to still use them and we don’t; but we’ve kept the outdated societal model, it hasn’t evolved with the changing times; this is a global world now, not 200 years ago.
+It’s time to move on.

-“A capital social model today is impractical; it might still be operational, but it doesn’t serve these digital global times.
+“A capital social model based on countries today is impractical; it might still be operational, but it doesn’t serve these digital global times.
 Class structure is unnecessary today and it creates so much poverty and pain.
-Let’s reap the full benefits of our unified race and end war to boot.”
+Countries only create wars now; they don’t advance humanity anymore.
+Let’s reap the full benefits of our unified global race and it will end war to boot.”

 She glances back at her friend Kevin for a moment, looking for support and he looks right back at her in proud agreement.
-He sits straighter in his seat and he nods his head certainly.
-He looks directly at Ms. Petty as he nods, taunting her, then back to Amelia, who, unable to process the frustration of the moment, begins to break down and wheels back to the teacher, glaring through tear-filled eyes.
+He sits straighter in his seat, and he nods his head enthusiastically to Amelia before he stares directly at Ms. Petty as he still nods, taunting her, then back to Amelia, who, unable to process the frustration of the moment, begins to break down and wheels back to the teacher, glaring through tear-filled eyes.

-Critical of the absolute faith the teacher is parading without considering all the options, she thinks, ‘the teacher is unwilling to question anything, she’s teaching the narrative she was taught 30 years ago.’
+Critical of the absolute faith the teacher is parading without considering any other options, she thinks, ‘the teacher is unwilling to question anything, she’s teaching the narrative she was taught 30 years ago.’
 Nevertheless, Amelia knows enough to draw the line.

 Fuming, Amelia escapes through another door, the second one this hour.
-She bolts from the classroom, out the building and runs across the schoolyard, scaling the wooden gate with the ‘Do Not Trespass’ sign on it to run far into the field, where the tree, the stream, and the cows are.
+She bolts from the classroom, out the building, and runs across the schoolyard, scaling the wooden gate with the ‘Do Not Trespass’ sign on it to run far into the field that she was admiring earlier.
+She stops running where the tree, the stream, and the cows are and stays there, tearfully panting, trying hard to get a grip on her emotions, her beliefs, and her alienation of it all.

-“Man, Amelia’s got balls”, says Boomsie, probably the most popular kid in the school, “You’ve just got to respect her belief and conviction,” he assures as many agree.
+“Man, Amelia’s got balls”, says Boomsie, probably the most popular kid in the school, “You’ve just got to respect her belief and conviction,” he assures as many nod and agree.

 Kevin, Amelia’s most loyal friend and supporter says in earnest belief,

-“We’re being programmed in school to buy into rule and system and we’re taught to believe it without question, and that’s stupid.
-We should question everything because we are changing all the time.
+“We’re being programmed in school to buy into rule and system, and we’re taught to believe it without question, and that’s stupid.
+We should question everything because the world is changing all the time.
 Media programs us too.
-And News.
-And, commercials affect us, that’s why companies and politicians pay huge money to run them, they influence us.”
+And so does the News.
+And, commercials affect us, that’s why companies and politicians pay huge money to run them, they influence us.
+We need tools to learn with, not training to make us fit their needs.
+Give us math, sciences, and agriculture, and let us learn real-world solutions based on our sciences and wisdom.
+Don’t teach us political narratives, corporate opinions, or make us fit into their class structures.”

 Feeling his oats, Kevin points his right hand with stretched index toward the blackboard with the words civilization and system to make his next point.
 He says,

-“The powerful all pay to influence your opinions: politicians, corporations, industries; they know how propaganda works and they pay up big time because it’s been made legal.
-They spend more money influencing our thinking than on solving the world’s problems.”
+“The powerful all pay to influence our opinions: politicians, corporations, industries; they know how propaganda works, and they pay up big time because propaganda has been made legal.
+They spend more money influencing our thinking than on solving the world’s problems and they make us kids agree and comply, or we fail in school.”

-The phone rings in Amelia’s house and her mother answers the call upstairs, near Amelia’s room.
-Mom listens while looking into the room and finally says,
+The phone rings in Amelia’s house and her mother answers the call upstairs beside Amelia’s room, at the telephone table at the top of the stairs.
+Mom listens intently while looking into the room and finally says,

 “Oh, I am sorry, Ms. Petty.
 She was a little wound up here this morning too.”

-Mom meanders into Amelia’s room admiring the various elements of her daughter’s statement of concern décor as she engages the conversation thoughtfully.
+Mom meanders aimlessly into Amelia’s room noticing the various elements of her daughter’s statement of concern décor as she engages the conversation thoughtfully.

-“Well, she gets a lot of ideas from those books and websites.”
+“Well, she gets a lot of ideas from those books and websites online and she won’t stop verifying her beliefs.
+The ideals sound nice but yes, they are unattainable.”

-“Normal people just want things to stay the same, same as they’ve always been,” she says as her fingers trace over the letters, U.S.S.R.
-She’s oblivious to the irony between her beliefs, her words and, her fingers.
+“Normal people just want things to stay the same, same as they’ve always been,” she confirms absentmindedly as her fingers trace over the letters, U.S.S.R.
+She’s oblivious to the irony between her beliefs, her words, and her fingers.

-“Well, no more outbreaks because she can’t save the world, no matter how much she cares or thinks she can.
-Besides, it’s disruptive to the other students.
-We need common ideas to keep this world the way we want it,” scolds Ms. Petty
+“Well, no more outbursts because she can’t save the world, no matter how much she cares or thinks she can.
+Besides, it’s disruptive to the other students and gets in the way of the teaching.
+We need common ideas to keep this world the way we want it,” scolds Ms. Petty.

-Mom spins the globe as she turns away frustrated.
-She thinks of Amelia standing up to the teacher the way she did to her this morning and it disturbs and saddens Mom.
+Mom spins the globe as she turns away frustrated with the idea that her daughter is a problem at school.
+She thinks of Amelia standing up to the teacher the way she did in the kitchen this morning and it disturbs and saddens Mom.
 She turns and drifts toward the terrarium her daughter loves so much.
-‘It’s a great example of balance in life,’ Amelia would always claim.
-Mom marvels Terra while speaking, sliding her fingers over the smooth surface, sensing the thriving life within.
+‘It’s a perfect example of how balance in life does work’ Amelia would always claim.
+Mom marvels at ‘Terra’ while speaking, sliding her fingers over the smooth surface, sensing the thriving life within the sealed ecosystem.

 “She does believe in her ability to make a difference,” says Mom, idly wishing Amelia would simply grow up.
-“The world won’t change, not by her anyways; it’s too bad,” she agrees.
+“The world won’t change, not by her anyways; it’s a shame her beliefs are getting in the way of her schooling,” Mom agrees.

 “It is,” the school lady confirms, “but the world doesn’t need saving, and certainly not by a child whose only solution is love.”